SergioArceDS/SergioArceDS/README.md

 **A little about me:**

 - 👨🏽‍💻 I’m currently working on my personal projects and learning about FrontEnd;
-- 🌱 I’m currently learning Laravel 8, 9;
+- 🌱 I’m currently learning React.js;
 - 🤔 My interests are finding new challenges and learning new technologies, I love to improve myself;
 - 💼 I’m pursuing a Software Development Technology;
 - 💬 Ask me about anything, I am happy to help;